Extreme Costuming - Home

 Hand-embroidered Elizabethan Jacket

-I've been sewing and making costumes since I was very young, but for the past thirteen years I've really narrowed down my focus to England during the years 1580-1610.
-It's a great period for detail and decoration, and they teach the Tudor/Elizabethan period of history multiple times in English schools, so I'm more familiar with it than other periods.
+I've been sewing and making costumes since I was very young, but for the past fifteen years I've really narrowed down my focus to England during the years 1580-1620.
+It's a great period for detail and decoration, and they teach the Tudor/Elizabethan/Stuart period of history multiple times in English schools, so I'm more familiar with it than other periods.
 I come from England, and I grew up in London, so that country and city seem like a logical place to research.

 Now, what is Extreme Costuming, you ask?